susanyang17/doc/dev-ref/Supported_Data_Format.md

 ### Specify Conditions

-To specify number formats that will be applied only if a number meets a condition that you specify, enclose the condition in square brackets.
+To define number formats that will be applied only if a number meets a condition that you specify, enclose the condition in square brackets.
 The condition consists of a comparison operator and a value.
 For example, the following format displays numbers that are less than or